UK: 18+ USA: 21+ | Begambleaware.org | T&Cs apply | Play Responsibly

 At almost every successful club there’s ‘that’ player.
 He’s the one often closest to the hearts of the fans.
 Not the best in any particular position necessarily, but the guy who, whenever asked to fill a role will do it with boundless enthusiasm.
 He’ll come up with the big goals when the more celebrated stars fail to click and love every minute of his time with the club.

 In August 2006, Liverpool acquired the services of such a player when manager Rafa Benítez signed Dirk Kuyt from Feyenoord.
-If the Dutchman had been successful in Holland – missing only five games across seven seasons and netting 150 goals in a shade more than 300 appearances, and topping the goalscoring charts in the 2004-05 season with 36 goals from just 44 games – his contribution to Liverpool’s success could be argued to be even greater.
+If the Dutchman had been successful in Holland – missing only five games across seven seasons and netting 150 goals in a shade more than 300 appearances and topping the goalscoring charts in the 2004-05 season with 36 goals – his contribution to Liverpool’s success could be argued to be even greater.

 Scoring a hat-trick against fierce rivals Manchester United is always guaranteed to earn a place in the hearts of the Anfield faithful and it’s a feat that Kuyt achieved in particularly distinctive terms.
 Such was the peculiarity of the goals that if you added the cumulative distance of each strike, it’s questionable if it would total much more than five yards.
 Such fine points mattered little to Kuyt though – or Liverpool fans to be honest.